hassan-byt0/Hassan-byt0-/README.md

     ABOUT ME
 </h2>

-I'm a Full Stack Developer and Data Analyst who loves building websites and analyse data and is passionate about exploring various domains.
+I'm a Full Stack Developer who loves building websites and a ML Engineer driven by data, algorithms and provide analytical business solutions.
+I want to expand my knowledge in future in the field of App Development and Blockchain, Cyber Security.

 I'm pursuing my BTech in Electronics and Communication from D.J.
-Sanghvi College of Engineering and currently exploring the domain of Machine Learning.
+Sanghvi College of Engineering.

 You can talk to me about Graphic Design and Software Development domains.
 Feel free to reach out to me through any of my social handles mentioned!